vicrucann/shader-3dcurve/README.md

 ## Troubleshoot

-If encountered with `error C6033 : Hardware limitations reached, can only emit ... vertices of this size.`, modify the number of maximum emitting vertices within the shader file.
+On slightly older machines, it is possible to encounter the `Error C6033 : Hardware limitations reached, can only emit ... vertices of this size.`.
+In this case, modify the number of maximum emitting vertices within the shader file.

 In `Stroke.geom` file, seek for `SegmentsMax` and `max_vertices` variables, and, depending on the maximum number of vertices your hardware supports, change their values.
 E.g., if the number of maximum vertices is 102 on your machine (based on the error message), set: